- Role-based, attribute-based, & just-in-time access to infrastructure

 How StrongDM Can Help with ISO 27001 Controls

-StrongDM’s People-first Access Platform fulfills many ISO 27001 control requirements.
+StrongDM’s Dynamic Access Management (DAM) platform fulfills many ISO 27001 control requirements.
 For instance, organizations can manage Access Control (Annex A.9) through StrongDM's all-in-one access and authentication management system.
 The capabilities include automated user provisioning, least-privileged access deployment, one-click user onboarding, and tools for securely storing user credentials.

 StrongDM helps businesses maintain visibility in their IT environments by providing a robust system for collecting activity data across all applications, databases, and networks.
 Additionally, StrongDM assists with Annex A.12, Operational Security, by allowing system administrators to collect and view activity logs to enforce compliance with their access policies and prepare for their next audit.